imdd-task/imdd-task/README.md

+> [!CAUTION]
+> # Warning: Code still under review
+> As of Dec 2024 This code is still under review and might change.
+> Use with caution.

 # Short-reach Optical Communications Datasets

 Here, we describe an IM/DD task that is relevant to high-speed optical communication systems used in data centers.